iter8-tools/iter8/content/reference/experiment.md

     # a human-readable message explaining the status of this condition
     message: ""

-    # the reason of updating this condition
+    # the reason for updating this condition
     reason: SyncMetricsSucceeded

     # status of the condition; value can be "True", "False" or "Unknown"